 Build Your Firm’s Online Reputation

 Utilize the Power of Social Media.
 Social media is a great tool to provide quick updates, and also is a very powerful way to attract and retain employees.
 Make it a priority to maintain these channels by posting updates at least twice a week.
 This type of engagement will establish a strong social media presence and help your firm create a targeted following.
-Social media platforms your engineering firm should consider using include:
+Social media platforms include:

 Showcase Your Work Through Email Campaigns.
 An e-newsletter is a convenient way to showcase current, future and past projects.
-Highlighting your work experience and innovative engineering designs may persuade potential leads to become a loyal client.
-This form of communication also serves as a way to keep your engineering firm top-of-mind.
+Highlighting your work experience may persuade potential leads to become a loyal client.
+This form of communication also serves as a way to keep your firm top-of-mind.
 Your firm’s name and reputation are on display whenever you send a newsletter, and people will remember the work you’ve done after reading it.

 Maintain Your Website.
 Is your site easy to navigate?
 Does the site highlight previous work to showcase your firm’s expertise?
 Is your site showing up in a potential client’s online search?
 These questions are things to monitor and routinely ask yourself when evaluating the effectiveness of your site.
 An updated, easy to navigate and informative website increases your reputation and will encourage potential leads to work with your firm in the future.